For Applicants

 LALA is a non-profit institution that seeks to promote sustainable economic development and strengthen democratic governance in Latin America by developing and connecting a new generation of principled and socially innovative leaders.
 Find out more about our mission and purpose on the About Us page.

 No!
 LALA is a legal non-profit organization.
-Through Google, you can find articles about our work in trustworthy communication channels, such as The Bogota Post, Educación Futura, El Comercio, Estudar Fora, Escola Mobile, Brazil Reports, and Argentina Reports.
+Through Google, you can find articles about our work in trustworthy communication channels, such as O Globo, The Bogota Post, Educación Futura, El Comercio, Estudar ForaBrazil Reports, and Argentina Reports.

-Here is a breakdown of the application stages: (1) Filling out the application form and the financial aid form on the website (available only when our applications are open); (2) Reviewing applications and sending acceptance and rejection letters for interviews; (3) Interviews; (4) Reviewing pre-final candidates’ applications; (5) Sending either an acceptance or rejection final letter for the camp.
+(1) Filling out the application form and the financial aid form on the website (available only when our applications are open);

 Check this document for the most frequent questions about OpenApply.

 We’d love to have you join us!
-Feel free to re-apply to our future camps.
+Feel free to re-apply to our future Camps.

 If accepted, this information will be provided on your admission letter.

-Please make sure to name the email subject in the following way: Name/Matter (e.g.: Maria/Interview Problem).
+If you have further inquiries, feel free to reach out to [email protected].
+Please name the email subject in the following way: Name/Matter (e.g., Maria/Interview Problem).

 All of our updates, none of the spam